All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Fasting Glucose and Post-Meal Glucose Control

 Pre-diabetes manifests differently in different people.
-Some have primarily elevated fasting glucose (the liver produces too much glucose overnight).
+Some have primarily improved fasting glucose (the liver produces too much glucose overnight).
 Others have impaired glucose tolerance (blood sugar stays too high after meals).
 Many have both.
 Ozempic addresses both aspects.
 It reduces hepatic glucose output by suppressing glucagon, and it blunts post-meal spikes by slowing gastric emptying and improving meal-stimulated insulin secretion .

 This dual coverage is important because studies by Abdul-Ghani et al. (2006) showed that patients with both impaired fasting glucose and impaired glucose tolerance face the highest risk of progressing to diabetes .
-A medication that addresses both pathways provides more comprehensive protection.
+A medication that addresses both pathways provides more thorough protection.

 How Ozempic May Help